Protect, care and invest to create a better borough.

 The financial challenge

-Years of austerity, recovery from the Covid pandemic and now a national cost of living crisis mean that making ends meet has never been more challenging for the council.
+Years of austerity, recovery from the pandemic and the cost of living crisis mean that making ends meet has never been more challenging for local authorities.

 Key points in our budget